Copper Mining

 Copper

-Copper metal has performed a notable part in the account of humankind, which has utilized the straightforwardly reachable unrivaled metal for thousands of years in the past.
-A number of early civilizations have premature corroboration of utilizing copper mine.
-During the times of Roman Empire, copper was mainly mined on Cyprus; hence the primitive of the forename of the metal was Cyprium, which spells metal of Cyprus, later abridged to Cuprum.
+Copper metal has played a significant role in the history of humankind, as it has been utilized for thousands of years.
+Several early civilizations have evidence of early copper mining.
+During the time of the Roman Empire, copper was primarily mined on Cyprus, hence the origin of the metal's name as Cyprium, meaning "metal of Cyprus," later shortened to Cuprum.

-Various numbers of countries, such as Chile and the United States, still possess substantial reserves of the old metal which are hauled through outsized open pit mines, nevertheless like tin there may be insufficient reserves to uphold current rates of burning up.
+Numerous countries, such as Chile and the United States, still have substantial reserves of this ancient metal, which are extracted through large open-pit mines.
+However, like tin, there may be insufficient reserves to sustain current rates of consumption.

 The concentration of copper in ores averages only 0.6%, and most profitable ores are sulfides, especially chalcopyrite (CuFeS2) and to a lesser extent chalcocite (Cu2S).
 These minerals are intense from crushed ores to the level of 10 to 15% copper by froth flotation or bioleaching.
 Heating this material with silica in flash smelting removes much of the iron as slag.